nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 Location.md: ASCII English text
 ```

 Examine files with the `less` command.
 Keeps the content from scrolling of the screen.
 You can also use the arrow keys to navigate up or down.
-Press enter to keep scrolling down and the `q` key to quit.
+Press enter or return to keep scrolling down and the `q` key to quit.

 **Quick exercise 02**